What is Procurement Category Management? (PCM)

 Spend analysis will define how much budget is allocated to each category and sub-category.
 Influential factors might include the season (i.e. more budget allocated to gifts at Christmas).
 Current market trends and competitor activity are also key factors.
 The media may play a role in how much spend is allocated to product sub-categories.
 For example, if a particular item is garnering a lot of attention in print and social media.

 Market intelligence and analysis should also be applied to make decisions, such as, which vendors to use.
-Those resonsible for procurement category management will analyse organisational spend in comparison to market data, trends, supplier performance data and key KPIs.
+Those responsible for procurement category management will analyse organisational spend in comparison to market data, trends, supplier performance data and key KPIs.
 This works to identify any gaps in the strategy and potential areas for improvement.
 They will also adapt their pricing structure using informed analysis of the local and international market and consumer trends.

-Procurement managers and those invloved in procurement category management must be savvy when it comes to identifying opportunities for cost savings.
+Procurement managers and those involved in procurement category management must be savvy when it comes to identifying opportunities for cost savings.
 They can use key insights to find and add value.
 In turn, this works to support better supplier risk management and a more fluid retail chain.
 It also improves cash flow and business strategy.

 Identifying financial goals and applications in advance creates an environment conducive to holistic spending and strategic demand management.
 This facilitates long-term decision making for stronger supplier-retail relationships, new opportunities for negotiation and better compliance.

-Procurement Category Management From Left to Right
+PCM from Left to Right

 In recent times, the school of thought around procurement category management has shifted.
 It has moved from left to right.
 Procurement value-added services have gained greater momentum.
 A shift in sales structures has seen more emphasis placed on sales driven by consumer demand.
 This contrasts to the more traditional structure where production drives sales.